 CLUBS: CLUBS is an algorithm that forms clusters through local broadcast and converge in a time proportional to the local density of nodes.
 The clustering phenomenon in CLUBS is characterized by the following: First, every node in the network must belong to some cluster.
 Second, every cluster should be of same diameter.
 Third, a cluster should have local routing [12], which means that every node within the cluster should be able to communicate with each other using only nodes within that same cluster.
 Every nodes starts competing to form a cluster by choosing random numbers from a fixed integer range [0, R].
 Each node counts down from that number silently.
 If it reaches zero without being interrupted, the node becomes a CH and recruits its local neighborhood in to its cluster by broadcasting [11] a "recruit message".
 The nodes that get recruited are generally called "followers".
 Since CLUBS allows overlapping, follower nodes keep listening to additional recruit messages and can be follower of more than on CH.
 If a node that is competing to become a CH detects a collision or received a garbled message, it becomes a follower node and assumes that multiple CHs attempted to recruit it at the same time.
 It can find out its CH later.
 The algorithm does not terminate unless all nodes in the network join some cluster as a CH or as a follower.
 CLUBS can be implemented in the asynchronous environment without losing efficiency and simplicity.
 Furthermore, CLUBS satisfies many constraints that are common in other distributed environment such as limited or no topology knowledge or access to global IDs.
 The major problem of CLUBS algorithm is the clusters having their CHs within one-hop range of each other.
 If this is the case, both clusters will collapse and CH election process will restart.

-Distributed Hybrid Energy-Efficient Clustering (HEED): HEED [13] is a decentralized algorithm which selects the CH based both residual energy and communication cost.
-Basically HEED was proposed to avoid the random selection of CHs. algorithm gets executed in subsequent phases: Initialization phase, repetition phase and finalization phase.
-Initialization phase, in which the initial CH nodes percentage will be given to the nodes.
-It is represented by the variable Cprob.
-Since HEED supports heterogeneous sensor nodes, Emax may vary for different nodes according to its functionality and capacity.
-Repetition phase, in which until the CH node was found with least transmission cost and finalization phase, in which the selection of CH will be properly finalized.
+Hvbrid Energy-Efficient Distributed Clustering (HEED): HEED [13] is a decentralized algorithm which selects the CH both residual based on energy and communication cost.
+Basically HEED was proposed to avoid the random selection of CHs. algorithm gets executed in three This subsequent phases: Initialization phase, repetition phase and finalization phase.

 Multi-hop Overlapping Clustering Algorithm (MOCA): MOCA is a randomized, distributed multi-hop overlapping clustering algorithm introduced for organizing the sensors into overlapping clusters [24].
 The goal of this clustering process is to ensure that each node is either a CH or within k-hops from at least one CH, where 'k' is a preset cluster radius.
 The algorithm initially assumes that each sensor in the network becomes a CH with probability 'p'.
 Each CH then advertises itself to the sensors within its radio range.
 This advertisement is forwarded to all sensors that are no more than k-hops away from the CH.
 A node sends a request to all CHs to join their clusters.
 In the join request, the node includes the ID of all CHs it heard from, which implicitly implies that it is a boundary node [9].
 The CH nomination probability (p) is used to control the number of clusters in the network and the degree of overlap among them.
-By choosing appropriate value of 'p' this algorithm achieves an excellent cluster count and overlapping degree.